hugonec/hallosolutions/README.md

 npm run start
 ```

-Or use Netlify to auto-deploy from this GitHub repo.
+Or deploy via Netlify using GitHub integration.